Donnie Yen: Early life

 His younger sister, Chris Yen, is also a martial artist and actress, and appeared in the 2007 film Adventures of Johnny Tao: Rock Around the Dragon.

-At a young age, under the influence of his mother, Yen developed an interest in martial arts and began experimenting with various styles, including t'ai chi and other traditional Chinese martial arts.
-At age 16, Yen began practising Wushu after his parents sent him to Beijing to train with the Beijing Wushu Team.
+At a young age, under the influence of his mother, Yen developed an interest in martial arts and began experimenting with various styles, including tai chi and other traditional Chinese martial arts.
+At age 16 his parents sent him to Beijing to train with the Beijing Wushu Team.

-When Yen decided to return to the United States, he made a side-trip to Hong Kong, where he met action choreographer Yuen Woo-ping.
+At age 18, when Yen was returning to the United States to visit his family, he made a stop in Hong Kong, where he met and auditioned for action choreographer Yuen Woo-ping.

-Yen also came from a family of musicians.
+Yen comes from a family of musicians.
 His mother is a soprano, in addition to being a martial arts teacher in Boston, while his father is a violinist.
 From a young age, he was taught by his parents to play musical instruments, including the piano.
-He also knows Hip-Hop Dancing and Breakdancing.

 Career

 Beginnings to the 1990s

 Yen's first step into the film industry was when he landed his first starring role in the 1984 film Drunken Tai Chi.

-After filming Drunken Tai Chi and Tiger Cage (1988), Yen made his breakthrough role as General Nap-lan in Once Upon a Time in China II (1992), which included a fight scene between his character and Wong Fei-hung (played by Jet Li).
+After filming Drunken Tai Chi and Tiger Cage (1988), Yen made his breakthrough role as General Nap-lan in Once Upon a Time in China II (1992), which included a fight scene between his character and Wong Fei-hung (portrayed by Jet Li).
 Yen had a starring role in the film Iron Monkey in 1993.
 Yen and Li appeared together again in the 2002 film Hero, where Yen played a spear (or qiang) fighter who fought with Li's character, an unnamed swordsman.
 The film was nominated for Best Foreign Language Film at the 2003 Academy Awards.

 In 1995, Yen starred as Chen Zhen in the television series Fist of Fury produced by ATV, which is adapted from the 1972 film of the same title that starred Bruce Lee as Chen Zhen.
-Yen reprised his role as Chen Zhen in the 2010 film Legend of the Fist: The Return of Chen Zhen.
+Yen reprised his role as Chen Zhen in the 2010 film Legend of the Fist: The Return of Chen Zhen by replacing Li who starred as Chen Zhen in the prequel film Fist of Legend, which was released in 1994.

 In 1997, Yen started the production company Bullet Films, and made his directorial debut in Legend of the Wolf (1997) and Ballistic Kiss (1998), in which he played the lead character.
 At age 34, Yen almost went bankrupt.
 Films produced by his own production company and directed by him were critically acclaimed but did not do well at the box office.
 Yen was forced to borrow money from loan sharks and his production crew to get by.